processone/docs.ejabberd.im/content/admin/configuration.md

 `net_ticktime: 60`

-:   This option can be used to tune tick time parameter of
+This option can be used to tune tick time parameter of net_kernel.
-    net_kernel.
 It tells `erlang` VM how often nodes should check if intra-node communication was not interruped.
 This option must have identical value on all nodes, or it will lead to subtle bugs.
 Usually leaving default value of this is option is best, tweak it only if you know what are you doing.

-## STUN and TURN {#stun-and-turn}
+## STUN and TURN

 `ejabberd` is able to act as a stand-alone STUN/TURN server ([`RFC 5389`][12]/[`RFC 5766`][13]).